-- 2.1 The Contractor will perform those services described in the Scope of Work, attached hereto as Section 3.0 of the RFP and by this reference incorporated herein. - 2.2 The Contractor's services under this Agreement shall commence on and end on , unless sooner terminated pursuant to the terms hereof. - 2.3 The Contractor will use State equipment, supplies or facilities.
-YES ( ) NO ( ) - 2.4 The Contractor will provide the State with its Employer Identification Number, Federal Tax Identification Number or Social Security Number upon execution of this Agreement. - 2.5 The State will make payment for services upon satisfactory completion of the services.
-The TOTAL CONTRACT AMOUNT is an amount not to exceed \$ .
+2.1 The Contractor will perform those services described in the Scope of Work, attached hereto as Section 3.0 of the RFP and by this reference incorporated herein.

+- 2.2 The Contractor's services under this Agreement will start on , and end on , unless terminated sooner pursuant to the terms of the Agreement. - 2.3 The Contractor will not use State equipment, supplies, or facilities.
+The Contractor will provide the State with its Employer Identification Number, Federal Tax Identification Number, or Social Security Number upon execution of this Agreement. - 2.4 The State will make payment for services upon satisfactory completion of the services.
+The TOTAL CONTRACT AMOUNT is an amount not to exceed \$.
 The State will not pay Contractor's expenses as a separate item.
 Payment will be made pursuant to itemized invoices submitted with a signed state voucher.
-Payment will be made consistent with SDCL ch.
-5-26. - 2.6 The Contractor agrees to indemnify and hold the State of South Dakota, its officers, agents and employees, harmless from and against any and all actions, suits, damages, liability or other proceedings that may arise as the result of performing services hereunder.
-This section does not require the Contractor to be responsible for or defend against claims or damages arising solely from errors or omissions of the State, its officers, agents or employees. - 2.7 The Contractor, at all times during the term of this Agreement, shall obtain and maintain in force insurance coverage of the types and with the limits as follows: - A. Commercial General Liability Insurance:

-The Contractor shall maintain occurrence based commercial general liability insurance or equivalent form with a limit of not less than \$1,000,000.00 for each occurrence.
-If such insurance contains a general aggregate limit it shall apply separately to this Agreement or be no less than two times the occurrence limit.

-- B. Professional Liability Insurance or Miscellaneous Professional Liability Insurance: The Contractor agrees to procure and maintain professional liability insurance or miscellaneous professional liability insurance with a limit not less than \$1,000,000.00. - C. Business Automobile Liability Insurance:
+Payment will be made consistent with SDCL chapter 5-26. - 2.5 The Contractor agrees to indemnify the State of South Dakota, its officers, agents, and employees, from and against all claims or proceedings for actions, suits, damages, liabilities, other losses or equitable relief that may arise at least in part as a result of an act or omission in performing services under this Agreement.
+The Contractor will defend the State of South Dakota, its officers, agents, and employees against any claim, including any claim, action, suit, or other proceeding related to the claim.
+The Contractor's obligation to indemnify includes the payment of attorney fees and other costs of defense.
+In defending the State of South Dakota, its officers, agents, and employees, the Contractor will engage other professionals, subject to the written approval of the State which will not be unreasonably withheld.
+Notwithstanding the foregoing, the State may, in its sole discretion and at the expense of the Contractor, engage attorneys and other professionals to defend the State of South Dakota, its officers, agents, and employees, or to assist the Contractor in the defense.
+This section does not require the Contractor to be responsible for or defend against claims or proceedings for damages, liabilities, losses, or equitable relief arising solely from errors or omissions of the State, its officers, agents, or employees. - 2.6 During the term of this Agreement, the Contractor will obtain and maintain in force insurance coverage of the types and with the limits as follows: - 2.6.1 Commercial General Liability Insurance: - The Contractor will maintain occurrence based commercial general liability insurance or equivalent form with a limit of not less than \$1 million for each occurrence.
+If such insurance contains a general aggregate limit it will apply separately to this Agreement or be no less than two times the occurrence limit.
+The insurance policy will name the State of South Dakota, its officers and employees, as additional insureds, but liability coverage is limited to claims not barred by sovereign immunity.
+The State of South Dakota, its officers and employees do not hereby waive sovereign immunity for discretionary conduct as provided by law. - 2.6.2 Professional Liability Insurance or Miscellaneous Professional Liability Insurance: The Contractor will procure and maintain professional liability insurance or miscellaneous professional liability insurance with a limit not less than \$1 million. - 2.6.3 Business Automobile Liability Insurance:

-The Contractor shall maintain business automobile liability insurance or equivalent form with a limit of not less than \$1,000,000.00 for each accident.
-Such insurance shall include coverage for owned, hired and non-owned vehicles.
+The Contractor will maintain business automobile liability insurance or equivalent form with a limit of not less than \$1 million for each accident.
+Such insurance will include coverage for owned, hired, and non-owned vehicles.

-D. Worker's Compensation Insurance:
+2.6.4 Workers' Compensation Insurance:

-The Contractor shall procure and maintain workers' compensation and employers' liability insurance as required by South Dakota law.
+The Contractor will procure and maintain workers' compensation and employers' liability insurance as required by South Dakota or federal law.